flutter/website/json.md

 become instantly more error-prone.

 For example, whenever we access the `name` or `email` fields, we could quickly introduce a typo.
-A typo which our compiler does not know of, since our entire JSON merely lives in a map structure.
+A typo which our compiler does not know of since our entire JSON merely lives in a map structure.

 ### Serializing JSON inside model classes